pyOpenSci/handbook/community/events/sprints.md

 ## Sprint Participant Motivations

-Sprint participants are often motivated by different things:
+Sprint participants are often motivated by different things.
+Some come to:

-* Some come to learn.
+* learn
-* Some come to help and support a project they care about.
+* help and support a project they care about
-* Some come to connect and build community.
+* connect and build community

-pyOpenSci supports and empowers all of these motivations, with an emphasis on empowering contributors who are newer to contributing while greatly benefiting from more experienced sprinters who can help move the organization forward.
+pyOpenSci supports and empowers all of these motivations, with an emphasis on empowering contributors who are newer to contributing, while greatly benefiting from more experienced sprinters who can help move the organization forward.

 ### pyOpenSci sprints are accessible